Atish-Sonawane/lambda_Function_secret_Rotate_Key/README.md

 lambda_function.py contains lambda function code to rotate a secret (password in this case)

-Note - Under policy for resources give Seccret manager ARN
+Note - Under policy : for resources replace 'SecretARN' with Seccret manager ARN